awsboofla/jobs/README.md

-# AWS's HPC Engineering Organization in EC2 are hiring!
+# AWS's HPC Engineering Organization in EC2 is hiring!

 We work with some of the most awesome customers in the world who do extraordinary things to solve some of *the* most complex problems in science, engineering and medicine.